8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Liquid Dive Resort, Dumaguete

-Overlooking a picturesque stretch of beach in the coastal town of Dauin, Liquid Dive Resort is one of the best eco-dive resorts in the Philippines.
-It features just 14 bamboo cottages dotted along the shore, creating a peaceful ambiance where you can unwind in total seclusion.
+Overlooking a picturesque stretch of sand in the coastal town of Dauin, Liquid Dive Resort is a leading eco-dive resort in the Philippines.
+It features just 14 bamboo cottages dotted along the shore, creating a peaceful ambiance away from the main road.

 As a PADI 5-Star CDC resort, Liquid Dive offers diving experiences for all levels.
 This includes everything from beginner courses to professional certifications.
 Additionally, there’s secure on-site gear storage and nitrox fills.

-Divers can embark on boat trips to prime sites around Apo, Siquijor and Sumilon Islands or explore the house reef right off the beach.
-On land, indulge in beachfront yoga sessions, massages and dips in the open-air hot spring bath.
+Daily boat trips will take you to dive sites around Apo, Siquijor and Sumilon Islands or you can opt to explore the house reef.
+On land, you can participate in beachfront yoga sessions, massages and dips in the open-air hot spring bath.
+Such a treat!

-Above all, Liquid Dive aims to preserve the magnificent underwater environment that it calls home.
-As a pioneering eco-friendly resort in the Philippines, Liquid has eliminated all single-use plastics, provides reusable water bottles for guests and uses only biodegradable materials.
+Above all, Liquid Dive aims to preserve the magnificent underwater environment that it calls “home”.
+As a pioneering eco-resort in the Philippines, Liquid has eliminated all single-use plastics, provides reusable water bottles for guests and uses only biodegradable materials.
 It also runs weekly beach and reef cleanups.

-They are the first Green Fins member in Dauin and have earned the prestigious PADI Green Star Award for their sustainability initiatives.
+Liquid Dive Resort was the first Green Fins member in Dauin and it has earned the prestigious PADI Green Star Award for its sustainability initiatives.
 These include solar-powered lighting, water conservation and eco-conscious construction.

 Camiguin Volcan Beach Eco Retreat & Dive Resort, Camiguin

-Located on the northwestern coast of Camiguin island, Volcan Beach Eco Dive Resort is set against a dramatic backdrop of volcanoes and rainforests.
+Located on the northwest coast of Camiguin island, Volcan Beach Eco Dive Resort is set against a dramatic backdrop of volcanoes and rainforests.
+Its jungle setting will be a big appeal for some and a deterrent for others, particularly if you’re not comfortable being surrounded by the “calls of the wild”.

 For divers, the opportunities are world-class, from exhilarating wall dives to critter-hunting in coral gardens.
-Local excursions bring guests to top dive sites like the famous Mantigue Nature Park or the ethereal Sunken Cemetery.
-Here, coral-encrusted grave crosses lie beneath the water’s surface.
+Highlights include the famous Mantigue Nature Park and the ethereal Sunken Cemetery with its coral-encrusted grave crosses.

 Planning a sustainable scuba vacation in the Philippines

-When it comes to diving, the Philippines is an underwater paradise, boasting some of the most captivating scuba experiences in Southeast Asia.
-From historic shipwrecks to healthy coral reefs, this island nation is a mecca for aquatic adventurers.
+When it comes to diving, the Philippines offers no shortage of adventures, boasting some of the most exhilarating scuba experiences in Southeast Asia.
+With everything from WWII shipwrecks to healthy coral reefs, we think this island nation should be on every scuba diver’s bucket list!

-For divers looking to discover these gems while minimising their environmental impact, a wealth of eco-friendly Philippines dive resorts are available.
-Each is dedicated to preserving the marine ecosystems that surround them and supporting local conservation initiatives.
+If you’re someone who wants to discover this corner of the world while minimising your environmental impact, we’d encourage you to stay at an eco-friendly Philippines dive resort.
+Many are dedicated to preserving the marine ecosystems that surround them, all while supporting local conservation initiatives.

 PLAN YOUR TRIP WITH OUR FAVOURITE RESOURCES: